ShashidharReddy6304/Resume-builder/README.md

-# coding-raja-task-one
-I have completed the task one of coding raja internship
+# Resume Bulider made by using the HTML and Java Script

-you should upload the profile pic to generate the cv
+NOTE: you should upload the profile pic to generate the cv

 Thank you